d-n155/K-means/README.md

     &ensp;2.
 Initialize random centroids </br>
     &ensp;3.
 Clusters data points</br>
     &ensp;4.
-Write data points with their cluster number into a text file </br> The program was implemented in C++ using REPLIT, an online IDE. </br>
+Write data points with their cluster number into a text file </br>

 ### FILES:
 List of Files: </br>